• HOME

 Porto, Ribeira

 While strolling along the Ribeira, you’ll see plenty of charming cafes and restaurants.
-They’re indeed pretty, and several websites recommend to stop there for a drink or a bite.
+They’re indeed pretty, and several websites recommend stopping there for a drink or a bite.
 The truth is that there are good chances to fall into tourist traps, where you pay much more just because of the location.
 If the view is your priority, then go for it.
 Personally, I prefer having a stroll and then heading to the places where locals go.

 Miragaia